nanoqsh/areq/areq-tokio/README.md

 Async HTTP requests for [tokio] runtime.

-This crate is a part of [areq] library, the runtime-independent HTTP requests.
+This crate is a part of [areq] library, the runtime-agnostic HTTP requests.
 If you want your code to run in [tokio] runtime, this crate is the right choice.

 [tokio]: https://docs.rs/tokio
 [areq]: https://docs.rs/areq